 - たりしました (= tarishimashita) (Formal)

-To conclude we’ll see more examples so you can understand the shape more -tari.
+To conclude, let's see more examples so you can understand more about the form –rate.

 You can use -tari to soften your sentence and keep it from being too direct.

-- Watashi no nihongo ga machigatte ite mo warattari shinai of kudasai;
+- Watashi no nihongo ga machigatte ite mo warattari shinai de kudasai;

 - Even if my Japanese is wrong, please don't laugh at me or anything;

-It sounds more discreet and soft than saying: Please don't laugh at me.笑わないで下さい。 (kudasai warawanai.)
+It sounds more discreet and softer than saying: Please don't laugh at me.笑わないで下さい。(kudasai's warawanai.)

 - Hajimete no deeto dattara kechittari shianai hou ga iiyo;

-- If this is your first date, you shouldn't be stingy or anything;
+- If it's your first date, you shouldn't be mean or anything;

-- To the letter (Don't get distracted) It's better than using usar チらない方がいい (kechiranai hou ga ii.)
+- Literally (Don't get distracted) It's better than using ケチらない方がいい (kechiranai hou ga ii.)

 - Danna ni uwaki saretarishite mo heiki nano?

-- Will you be okay if you know your husband is having an affair or something?
+- Are you going to be okay if you know your husband is having an affair or something?

 Examples of condition in the sentence